 - I love these stainless steel measuring cups and use them every time I cook, as well as those measuring spoons.

-- Chicken breast (about 2 pounds).
+- Chicken breasts (about 2 pounds).

 - Ketchup and hot sauce (this is the one that I use), or sriracha.